abetor/botlib/README.md

 Parameters are **not required** to be sent in the request body.

 The result of this method will be:<br>
-version (int) — уровень версии webhook бота.
+version (int) — the version level of the bot webhook.

 <details><summary>Example of request execution result</summary>